Notwithstanding rain, Lathmaar Holi celebrated with gusto in Mathura

 At the beginning of Lathmaar Holi, women find ways to strike fleeing men with their sticks even as men try to save themselves from getting hit.
 It was interesting to see policemen also running for cover as the women chased them down with their sticks.

 No untoward incident has been reported, Mathura District Magistrate Sarvagya Ram Mishra said.
-In the afternoon, the idol of Lord Krishna was placed on a chariot and passed through the main streets of the city.
+In the afternoon, the idol of Lord Krishna was placed on a chariot and passed through the main streets of Vrindavan.

 Later in the evening, the devotees played Holi throwing colours at each other at different temples in the area.
 The maximum crowd was seen at Bankey Behari temple and seven ancient temples of Vrindavan.